-Before you invest in the notes, you should be aware that such an investment involves various risks, including those described in the accompanying prospectus, in the documents we have incorporated by reference herein and as set forth below.
-You should consider carefully the discussion of risk factors beginning on page 6 of the accompanying prospectus under the caption "Risk Factors" and in DCP's periodic and other filings with the Securities and Exchange Commission, or SEC, under the Securities Exchange Act of 1934, as amended, or the Exchange Act, particularly under the captions "Risk Factors" in DCP's Annual Report on Form 10-K for its fiscal year ended December 31, 2011 and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included as Exhibit 99.2 to DCP's Current Report on Form 8-K filed on June 14, 2012 and its quarterly reports on Form 10-Q filed in 2012, which are incorporated by reference into this prospectus supplement and the accompanying prospectus.
-If the occurrence of any of the events that present risks actually occurs, then our business, financial condition or results of operations could be materially adversely affected.
+Before you invest in the notes, you should be aware that such an investment involves various risks, including those described in the accompanying prospectus, in the documents we have incorporated by reference herein, and as set forth below.
+You should consider carefully the discussion of risk factors set forth below, beginning on page 6 of the accompanying prospectus under the caption "Risk Factors" and in DCP's periodic and other filings with the Securities and Exchange Commission, or SEC, under the Securities Exchange Act of 1934, as amended, or the Exchange Act, particularly under the captions "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in DCP's Annual Report on Form 10-K for its fiscal year ended December 31, 2012, which is incorporated by reference into this prospectus supplement and the accompanying prospectus.
+If the occurrence of any of the events that present risks actually occurs, then our business, financial condition or results of operations could be materially adversely affected and you could lose all or part of your investment.

-Risks Related to our Eagle Ford Joint Venture
+Risks Related to the Eagle Ford Transaction

-The recently completed Eagle Ford Joint Venture may not be beneficial to us.
+The pending Eagle Ford Transaction may not be completed as anticipated, or if completed, may not be beneficial to us.